Table of Contents

 - Uses Of Fertilizers

 - Importance Of Fertilizers

 What are Fertilizers?

 Fertilizers are chemical substances supplied to the crops to increase their productivity.
-These are used by the farmers daily to increase the crops yield.
-The fertilizers contain the essential nutrients required by the plants including nitrogen, potassium, and phosphorus.
+These are used by the farmers daily to increase the crop yield.
+The fertilizers contain the essential nutrients required by the plants, including nitrogen, potassium, and phosphorus.
 They enhance the water retention capacity of the soil and also increase its fertility.

 Types of Fertilizers